Pecan Pie Cheesecake

 Remove from heat and set aside to cool while the cheesecake bakes.

-After the cheesecake has baked for 40 minutes, remove it from the oven and continue with the making the topping.
+After the cheesecake has baked for 40 minutes, remove it from the oven and continue with making the topping.

 Whisk eggs, heavy cream, and salt together in a small bowl or 2-cup measuring cup.
 Gradually pour the egg mixture into the slightly cooled syrup while whisking continuously until everything is well combined.